Banner

 Swarm Intelligence in Distributed Systems Use-cases

-Vesna Sesum-Cavic, Institute of Information Systems Engineering, TU Vienna, Austria
+Vesna Sesum-Cavic, TU Vienna, Austria

 From Machine Learning to Explainable AI and Beyond

-Andreas Holzinger, Human-Centered AI Lab, Institute for Medical Informatics and Statistics, Medical University Graz, Austria
+Andreas Holzinger, Medical University Graz, Austria

 Type-2 Fuzzy Systems for Human Decision Making

-Jonathan Garibaldi, School of Computer Science, University of Nottingham, United Kingdom
+Jonathan Garibaldi, University of Nottingham, United Kingdom

 How Theoretical Analyses Can Impact Practical Applications of Evolutionary Computation